BhargavNarendraRaju/Rythumitra/readme.md

 ---

-🚀 *Built with AI, for Farmers.
+🚀 *Built for Farmers.
 Scaling Agriculture in the Global South.*